-Contact Christina at christina@NCAAN.org or (980) 819-1876.
+Contact her at firstname.lastname@example.org or (704) 550-1900.

-Matt Martin is the North Carolina AIDS Action Network’s Grassroots Advocacy Coordinator.
-Matt is a graduate of Western Carolina University, where he studied Instrumental Music Education with a minor in Religious Studies.
-After teaching in the NC Public School system, Matt left education to pursue his passion of advocacy and activism.
-He joins NCAAN after working on the TurnOUT!
+Matt Martin has been with the North Carolina AIDS Action Network’s since August 2016 and currently serves as the Associate Director.
+Matt graduated from Western Carolina University in 2013, receiving a B.S.Ed. and B.M. in Instrumental Music Education with a minor in Religious Studies.
+After teaching Middle School Band in the NC Public School system for two years, Matt left education to follow a passion for advocacy and activism.
+Prior to joining the NCAAN team, Matt worked as a Field Organizer on the TurnOUT!
 Charlotte and TurnOUT!
-North Carolina campaigns, two LGBTQ+ issue based campaigns, and is extremely excited to get to work with the North Carolina AIDS Action Network.
+North Carolina campaigns, two LGBTQ+ issue based coalition campaigns.

 Contact Matt at email@example.com or (336) 263-3067.

 Rita joined NC AIDS Action Network as a community organizer in 2018.
 Rita has been a longtime leader in the HIV community in North Carolina for decades.
 She has worked with Triangle Empowerment Center as the Woman’s Facilitator, and focused much of her work on HIV and its impact on women.
 In 2012, she founded the “It’s All About Me” support group, which has supported minority women living with HIV throughout the the triangle region of NC.
 She has served on the Duke AIDS Research and Treatment Community Advisory Board, and was recognized on the POZ 100 list in 2017.